 Despite its great performance and design, this woodstove has one fault: it cannot be used in high-altitude areas for safety reasons.
-According to the instructions of the manufacturer, this stove should not be used in zones that are more 4,500 feet above the sea level.
+According to the instructions of the manufacturer, this stove should not be used in zones that are more than 4,500 feet above sea level.

 - The heavy-duty steel enhances the durability of the heater

 - Easy installation on the gas line because of its dual-fuel design

 - Effective heating for spaces that are up to 1,250 square feet large